Workplace Safety and Health Act Review

 • I agree Regulations in Manitoba are clear.
 Education and enforcement is the issue.

-by Bullied & harassed, over 1 year ago
+by Bullied & harassed, about 2 years ago

 I agree with Randy Pokrant – Safety Consultant